Bernabe Villacampo: Boxing for the Philippine's Game and Amusement Board's Flyweight Title

 On January 31, 1976, he lost to Rolando Navarette, in a second round TKO in Cebu, Philippines.

 On June 24, 1977, he won the Philippines Games and Amusement Board's (GAB) Flyweight Title by defeating Arnel Arrozal in a fourth round technical knockout in Manila.

 On March 7, 1978 he won a fourth round knockout in an important bout against 1980 World Light Flyweight Champion Shigeo Nakajima in Tokyo, Japan.

 On July 1, 1978 he fought a GAB Flyweight title fight to a twelve round draw against Julius Gonzaga at Davao City, Davao del Sur, Philippines.
 On August 28, 1978, he relinquished the GAB Flyweight Title, the equivalent of the Philippines National Flyweight Championship to Gonzaga against at Davao City, Davao del Sur, Philippines in a seventh of twelve round knockout.

 After his fifth round knockout loss on November 24, 1979 to Danilo Inocian, at Cotabato del Sur, Philippines, he retired from boxing.

+Professional boxing record

 Boxing achievements and honors

 In another honor, Villacampo was named fighter of the month by the World Boxing Association in December 1969.